seelikat/neuro-visual-reconstruction-dataset-index/README.md

-# Neuroimaging Datasets for Visual Perception Reconstruction
+# Index of Neuroimaging Datasets for Visual Perception Reconstruction

 This repository indexes open neuroimaging datasets for reconstructing visual perception **from human fMRI data**.